emilwest/stats_notes/README.md

 This document contains notes I make about R, data science and software engineering in the context of statistics.

 How to use this document: search for a keyword with ctrl + f or scroll trough.
-Cheers.

 # Mixed model
 https://m-clark.github.io/mixed-models-with-R/random_intercepts.html